objectfox/PyBot/README.md

 # PyBot
 Resources for Slack Bots in Python.
 Whipped up by [@jeffk](https://twitter.com/jeffk) and first presented at PyTexas 2015.
-[Slides are on slideshare](http://www.slideshare.net/jeffkramer1/hello-pybot).
+[Slides are on slideshare](http://www.slideshare.net/jeffkramer1/hello-pybot), and [a video of the 20 minute PyTexas presentation is on YouTube](https://www.youtube.com/watch?v=7jwwhk5W56A).

 ## simple-post/post.py